spraakbanken/communication/README.md

 All content is created using free open source tools.

 ## Contact
 This repository is primarily maintained by [Staffan Melin](mailto://staffan.melin@svenska.gu.se).
-Please contact him with any questions.
+Please contact him if you have any suggestions or questions.